Analysing Multiscale Clusterings with Persistent Homology: Conclusion

+In this article, we develop a TDA-based framework for the analysis and comparison of (non-hierarchical) sequences of partitions that arise in multiscale clustering applications.
+We define the \textit{Multiscale Clustering Filtration} (MCF), a filtration of abstract simplicial complexes that encodes arbitrary patterns of cluster assignments across scales.
+We use the zero-dimensional PH of the MCF to define a measure for the hierarchy in the sequence of partitions called \textit{persistent hierarchy}.
+We also show that the higher-dimensional PH tracks the emergence and resolution of conflicts between cluster assignments across scales, and we define the measure of \textit{persistent conflict} to identify partitions that resolve many conflicts.
+We illustrate numerically how the MCF PD and our derived measures can characterise multiscale data clusterings and identify ground truth partitions at multiple scales, if existent, as those resolving many conflicts.

-To our knowledge, the MCF is the first TDA-based method that extends to the study of non-hierarchical clustering.
-While the MAPPER algorithm~\cite{singhTopologicalMethodsAnalysis2007} uses filters and covers to produce a representative simplicial complex for a topological space, the more recent Multiscale MAPPER~\cite{deyMultiscaleMapperTopological2016} produces a hierarchical sequence of representations at multiple levels of resolution by using a `tower of covers'.
-Similarly, the notion of Topological Hierarchies was developed for the topological study of tree structures emerging from hierarchical clustering~\cite{brownTopologicalHierarchiesDecomposition2022}.
-Similar objects such as merge trees, branching morphologies or phylogenetic tress have also been studied with topological tools and their structure can be distinguished well by persistent barcodes~\cite{kanariTopologicalRepresentationBranching2018, garinTreesBarcodesBack2022}.
-However, all the aforementioned methods are based on hierarchical clustering which distinguishes them from the MCF that is applicable to both hierarchical and non-hierarchical clustering methods.
-The MCF can thus be interpreted as a tool to study more general Sankey diagrams that emerge naturally from a quasi-hierarchical sequence of partitions and our setting is closer to the study of phylogenetic networks with horizontal evolution across lineages~\cite{chanTopologyViralEvolution2013}.
+While multiscale clusterings have been tackled with TDA-based methods before, these were limited to the hierarchical case.
+Motivated by Multiscale MAPPER~\autocite{deyMultiscaleMapperTopological2016}, an algorithm that produces a hierarchical sequence of representations at multiple levels of resolution, the notion of `Topological Hierarchies' was developed to study tree structures emerging from hierarchical clustering~\autocite{brownTopologicalHierarchiesDecomposition2022,brownHELOCApplicantRisk2018}.
+Similar objects (e.g., merge trees, branching morphologies or phylogenetic trees) have also been studied with topological tools and their structure can be distinguished using persistent barcodes~\autocite{kanariTopologicalRepresentationBranching2018, kanariTreesBarcodesBack2020}.
+In contrast, our setting is closer to the study of phylogenetic networks with horizontal evolution across lineages~\autocite{chanTopologyViralEvolution2013}, and the MCF applies to both hierarchical and non-hierarchical multiscale clustering.
+The MCF can thus be interpreted as a tool to study more general Sankey diagrams (rather than only strictly hierarchical dendrograms) that emerge naturally from multiscale data analysis.
+A related framework for the analysis of dynamic graphs was developed by Kim and Mémoli who define so-called `formigrams' that lead to `zigzag' diagrams of partitions~\autocite{kimExtractingPersistentClusters2022}, but a detailed comparison lies beyond the scope of this article and deserves further work.

+In conclusion, the MCF offers a concise summary of non-hierarchical sequences of partitions through PDs, and thus gives access to a range of topological features that can be derived from the PDs and utilised as feature maps in downstream machine learning tasks, such as classification or clustering~\autocite{bubenikStatisticalTopologicalData2015,henselSurveyTopologicalMachine2021}.
+Future work will focus on leveraging MCF in various machine learning applications.